Welcome to The Girl & Grown-up Book Club!

 - how to establish an inclusive group

-- discussion questions to bring out the leadership themes
+- discussion questions to bring out the leadership themes in each book

 - activity suggestions

 - facilitation tips (by the end of the year, your girl might run the meetings)

 - advice for creating a fun and empowering Book Club community

 Girls Leadership’s Girl & Grown-up Book Club is a great opportunity for you and your girls!